clokep/relapse/docs/manhole.md

-Using the synapse manhole
+Using the relapse manhole
 =========================

-The "manhole" allows server administrators to access a Python shell on a running Synapse installation.
+The "manhole" allows server administrators to access a Python shell on a running Relapse installation.
 This is a very powerful mechanism for administration and debugging.

 **_Security Warning_**

-Note that this will give administrative access to synapse to **all users** with shell access to the server.
+Note that this will give administrative access to relapse to **all users** with shell access to the server.
 It should therefore **not** be enabled in environments where untrusted users have shell access.